licheez/pvWayNuGetsSolution/LoggerServiceSolution/PvWay.LoggerService.PgSqlLogWriter.nc6/pvWay.LoggerService.PgSqlLogWriter.md

 The Id column is not required and will not be populted by the service.
 However it might be convenient to have a numeric primary column.
-If you define this column make sure the database will fill it accordingly by for example using the IDENTITY keyword
+If you define this column make sure the database will fill it accordingly by for example using the IDENTITY syntax

 #### UserId

 * You can provide your own column name for this column
 * The UserId column persists the identification of the connected user if any
 * This column should be nullable
-* This column should be of type character varying
+* This column should be of type *character varying*
 * The logger will truncate any info exceding the max column length

 #### CompanyId